3.3 Norfolk Local Assessment Protocol

 Where there is a concern for a child or young person, you should contact CADS on 0344 800 8021.
 The call will be answered by a Consultant Social Worker; state clearly that you have a concern for a child’s wellbeing and wish to report that concern.

 CADS will ask for child’s name and address, this enables them to check if the child already has a social worker.
+They will also ask you whether you have gained consent from the parent/carer to make the call and share information which may result in an assessment/intervention.

 CADS will ask for all of the details known to your agency about the child, their family composition including siblings, the nature of the concern and your view of immediate risks.
-They will also need to know where the child is now and whether you have informed parents/carers of your concern.

 Every phone call will be followed up in writing by the Consultant Social Worker.
 It is also best practice to keep a record of the contact you have made, the discussion and any decisions made.
 You should also record whether you have obtained parental consent and if not, why not.